McLaren MCL34: European and Canadian rounds

 At the Austrian Grand Prix, McLaren began the weekend strong, finishing in the top 10 in every practice session.
 However, in qualifying, despite Norris qualifying in P6, Sainz was forced to start from the last row of the grid as he exceeded his quota for power unit components.
 In the race, Sainz displayed consistently fast pace and charged towards the front of the field to convert his P19 start into a P8 finish.
 Norris had a strong start and briefly battled Lewis Hamilton for P3.
 He ended his race in P6, equalling his best result in Formula One.

 Sainz continued his run of successful points finishes in Britain, going on to finish P6, despite qualifying in P13.
 He would manage to jump both Alfa Romeo cars at the start, and fend off Ricciardo during the race to keep position.
 Norris struggled during the race and fell to P11 at the finish.

 At the following round at the German Grand Prix, heavy amounts of rain riddled with the strategies and caused a chaotic race.
 Sainz was caught out at turn 16 on lap 18, which caused him to run wide and aquaplane on the slippery drag strip area of the track before narrowly avoiding the barriers.
 Norris' car suffered a power loss on lap 26, prompting a deployment of the safety car.
 Many teams took the opportunity to enter the pits for a switch to dry weather tyres, however, Sainz and McLaren had decided otherwise, and instead switched to the intermediate weather tyres.
 Sainz was able to finish in P5 by the end of the race, his and the team's best result of the season.
 The result also raised McLaren's points total to 70, surpassing the previous year's total of 62 scored by Fernando Alonso and Stoffel Vandoorne in the MCL33.

 McLaren ended the first half of the season on a high in Hungary, with both cars getting into Q3 and scoring much-needed points.
 Norris and teammate Sainz started in P7 and P8, respectively.
 At the start, Sainz managed to overtake Gasly and Norris, briefly threatening Sebastian Vettel on the entry of turn 2.
 Norris managed to finish the race in P9 and Sainz earned his second consecutive P5 finish, earning twelve points for McLaren.
 McLaren entered the summer break with a comfortable 82 to 43 point advantage over fifth placed Toro Rosso.

 After the summer break, at the Belgian Grand Prix, Sainz had a fifteen-place grid penalty for exceeding the quota for power unit components.
 Immediately after the race started, his car stalled and he retired without crossing the start line.
 Norris was running fifth when on the penultimate lap, his car lost power.
-He was be classified 11th, outside of the points.
+He was classified 11th, outside of the points.